 Wedding planning went well.
 We had a shared vision, supportive families, and really incredible vendors.
 It was almost too good to be true.

-I grew up in Hamilton, Ontario, Canada and Matt moved here to begin his professional life.
+I grew up in Hamilton, Ontario in Canada and Matt moved here to begin his professional life.
 We both love this town, and it was so important for us to choose a local venue and vendors.
 Wedding planning went well.
 We had a shared vision, supportive families, and really incredible vendors.
 It was almost too good to be true.

-As our wedding date, April 4, 2020, grew closer, so did the awareness that this global pandemic might affect our highly anticipated day.
+As our wedding date, April 4, 2020, grew closer, so did the awareness that this pandemic might affect our highly anticipated day.
 We had a large guest list and a massive bridal party—10 on each side!—flying from across the country and the world.

 Three weeks before the wedding, provincial and federal policies surrounding the pandemic were implemented.
 It started with limited numbers on social gatherings, restricted travel, and, then, the closing all non-essential businesses.
 This was when my disappointment started to kick in.
 I remember it vividly, on a video call with my bridesmaid from Australia.
 We have known each other since we were in kindergarten, and I had been her bridesmaid just months before.
 Our call began in silence and then quickly turned into tears.
 We both knew, without saying a word, that she wouldn’t be able to come.
 I remember her quietly saying to me, “It’s just not fair.”